-Generally, Plus500 doesn’t charge any fee to deposit/withdraw funds.
+Generally, Plus500 doesn’t charge any fees to deposit/withdraw funds.
 However, a fee of $10 is applicable if users exceed the maximum number of monthly withdrawals, which is 5.
-If you are making international credit card transactions and using a currency that is not supported by the platform, then a Forex conversion fee may be applicable.
+If you are making international credit card transactions and using a currency that is not supported by the platform, then a conversion fee may be applicable.
 In this case, the conversion fee will be determined by your payment provider or bank, and not by Plus500.
 Refer to the ‘Fees’ and ‘Limits’ sections of this review to know more about deposit/withdrawal limits.

-The deposit/withdrawal limit varies depending on the payment method and it will be displayed on your account dashboard.
-For example, the minimum deposit/withdrawal limit for credit/debit card is 100 EUR.
+The deposit/withdrawal limit varies depending on your chosen payment method and these details will be displayed on your account dashboard.
+For example, the minimum deposit/withdrawal limit for credit/debit card is €100.
 For trading cryptocurrency CFDs, your account balance should be greater than or equal to the initial margin which is calculated using the following formula:

 IM = position’s opening price*size of the trade*initial margin percentage